 Work Package 4

 studied the emergence and nature of innovative collaboration practices inside governments, examining the actors and means and how they are linked in collaborative policy design.
 A special emphasis was given to the role of governments and the relevance of ICT in intra-and intergovernmental collaboration.

 Work Package 5

 examined the conditions and practices of external collaboration in policy design, focusing specifically on e-participation platforms, with the aim of contributing to improved understanding of success factors of such initiatives.
 It analysed information systems but also the challenges stemming from political, administrative, and cultural contexts of online democratic engagement.

 Work Package 6

 studied whether and under which conditions collaborative public management arrangements deliver more innovative public services, focusing particularly on the potential of ICT to manage and overcome the tensions between collaboration in networks and managing single organisations.

 Work Package 7

 Work Package 8

-analyses the impact of collaboration on legitimacy and accountability and develops assessment tools to measure those for collaborative governance.
+analysed the impact of collaboration on legitimacy and accountability and developed assessment tools to measure those for collaborative governance.